 NACE Description Industry type

-Α Agriculture, hunting and forestry Agriculture
+А Agriculture, hunting and forestry Agriculture

 В Fishing

 D Manufacturing Manufacturing

 J Financial intermediation Business Services

-K Real estate, renting and business activities
+К Real estate, renting and business activities

 F Construction Other Activities

-G Wholesale and retail trade; repair of motor vehicles, motorcycles and personal and household goods
+G household goods

 Н Hotels and restaurants

 1 Transport, storage and communication

 С Mining and quarrying Mining and Energy

 E Electricity, gas and water supply

 L Public administration and defence; compulsory social security Public Services

 М Education

-N Health and social work
+Ν Health and social work

 Т Total

 The first three aggregates (Agriculture, Manufacturing and Business Services) can be classified as tradables, the last two (Mining and Energy and Public Services) can be looked at as mostly publicly provided service activities.
 The category Other Activities summarizes other industries including service activities mostly provided privately and other goods that are not tradable (or only to a limited extent).
-Table 19 presents the average shares of GDP.
-The share of manufacturing is between 20% and 25% for most countries; only Montenegro and Serbia show much lower shares with 10% and 17.5%, respectively.
-The share of Business Services ranges from a minimum of 7.7% in Macedonia to 15-20% or slightly more in the other countries.
-The share of Mining and Energy is generally relatively low, between 3.5% and 8%.
-Finally, the share of Public services ranges from 13% in Romania to 21% in Montenegro.
+Table 18 presents the average shares of GDP.
+The share of manufacturing is between 20 and 25 per cent for most countries; only Montenegro and Serbia show much lower shares with 10 and 17.5 per cent, respectively.
+The share of Business Services ranges from a minimum of 7.7 per cent in Macedonia to 15 to 20 per cent or slightly more in the other countries.
+The share of Public services ranges from 13 per cent in Romania to 21 per cent in Montenegro.